A nonlocal logistic equation with nonlinear advection term: Introduction and Main Results

 As explained by Cintra, Montenegro and Suárez, the inclusion of this nonlinear term means that the species has a directed motion and that the rate at which the population moves up depends on $u$, $p$ and $|\vec{\alpha}|$.
 In particular, as $u=0$ on $\partial\Omega$, it becomes arbitrarily small as the species approaches the boundary.
-Thus, the situation study in \cite{CintraMontenegroSuarez} is a more realistic model if compared with the case where the advection is linear.
-On the other hand, from the mathematical point of view, the inclusion of this term brings technical difficulties in the analysis, especially because it has no definite sign, these difficulties were overcome in \cite{CintraMontenegroSuarez}.
+Thus, the situation studied by them is a more realistic model if compared with the case where the advection is linear.
+From the mathematical point of view, the inclusion of this term brings technical difficulties in the analysis, especially because it has no definite sign, these difficulties were overcome by Cintra, Montenegro and Suárez.

 It is important to observe that when the advective term is present, there are fewer available results compared to the classic logistic case.
 Some of the few works related to this case are Cantrell and Cosner \cite{CantrellCosner2}, where the case $p=1$ was studied, Belgacem and Cosner \cite{BelgacemCosner} studied the following logistic equation with linear advection or drift term was analyzed